wonderbeyond/SQLAlchemy-Nested-Mutable/README.md

   to help track mutations on nested `dict` or `list` data structures.
   However, the db type is limited to `JSON(B)`.

-* Also, I would like the mapped Python types can be subclasses of the Pydantic BaseModelModel, which have strong schemas, with the db type be schema-less JSON.
+* Also, I would like the mapped Python types can be subclasses of the Pydantic BaseModel, which have strong schemas, with the db type be schema-less JSON.